Wives of Muhammad: Reconciliation

-Juwayriyya bint al-Harith
+Juwayriya bint al-Harith

-One of the captives from the skirmish with the Banu Mustaliq was Juwayriyya bint Al-Harith, who was the daughter of the tribe's chieftain.
+One of the captives from the skirmish with the Banu Mustaliq was Juwayriya bint al-Harith, who was the daughter of the tribe's chieftain.
 Her husband, Mustafa bin Safwan, had been killed in the battle.
 She initially fell among the booty of Muhammad's companion Thabit ibn Qays ibn Al-Shammas.
-Upon being enslaved, Juwayriyya went to Muhammad requesting that she - as the daughter of the lord of the Mustaliq - be released, however, he refused.
+Upon being enslaved, Juwayriyya went to Muhammad requesting that she – as the daughter of the lord of the Mustaliq – be released, however, he refused.
 Meanwhile, her father approached Muhammad with ransom to secure her release, but Muhammed still refused to release her.
 Muhammad then offered to marry her, and she accepted.
 When it became known that tribes persons of Mustaliq were kinsmen of the prophet of Islam through marriage, the Muslims began releasing their captives.
 Thus, Muhammad's marriage resulted in the freedom of nearly one hundred families whom he had recently enslaved.